-After research and analysis to decide the objectives of your destination marketing plan, your task as a DMO, DMC, or marketplace is to define the marketing strategies that will build your region and drive tourist traffic.
+After research and analysis to decide the objectives of your destination marketing plan, your task as a DMO is to define the marketing strategies that will build your region and drive tourist traffic.

-Many regional and local tourism bodies have relatively tight budgets, which makes it even more important to have a smart approach to your marketing.
+Most national, regional and local tourism bodies have tight budgets, which makes it even more important to have a smart approach to your marketing.
 Here are the strategies that we've found have the highest return on investment for destination marketers across the board.

 1. Realise if your website needs a refresh

 There's no doubt about it: destination marketing organisations are judged by their websites.
 You can't turn a blind eye to your website if it's looking outdated, especially not when other DMOs are doing such an outstanding job.